therealmukul/DeepSelfie/README.md

 ## Results
 Using batch size of 200 the model is able to achieve a training error or 1.892 cm and a validation error of 2.59 cm.
 The model is trained for 12.5 epochs and took approximately 9 hours to train.

+## Future Work
+Since I don't have a GPU at the moment training takes a very long time.
+This severely limits my ability to run a more complex model.
+Once I get a GPU, which will be soon, I should be able to train a more complex model that uses all data pathways.